 MEDICAL COLLEGE ADMISSION TEST (MCAT)

 LSUHSC School of Medicine in New Orleans requires every applicant to take the MCAT.
 The test is administered multiple times during the year at testing centers throughout the nation.
 This examination must be taken at an appropriate time by all applicants.
 To apply for the MCAT examination or additional information sign on to the MCAT web page: www.aamc.org/mcat

-The MCAT is required and must be taken by September 2013 which enables scores to be received by the Admissions Office prior to the November 30, 2013 AMCAS application deadline.
+The MCAT is required and must be taken by November 7, 2014 which enables scores to be received by the Admissions Office close to the November 30, 2014 AMCAS application deadline.

 All applicants must apply through the American Medical College Application Service (AMCAS).
 A web application is available from the AAMC's website: http://www.aamc.org/